gezish/gezish/README.md

 </h1><p>

 - 👋 Hi, I’m Gezahegne Wondachew
 - 🎓 &nbsp;I have a MSc.
-Degree in Computer Science Admass University.
+Degree in Computer Science from Admass University.
-- 🎓 &nbsp;I have BSc.
+- 🎓 &nbsp;I have a BSc.
 Degree in Electrical Communication Engineering from Adama Scince and Technology University.
-- 🎓 &nbsp;I am on Six months  Intensive Training in Machine Learning Engineering and Data Engineering at 10Academy.
+- 🎓 &nbsp;I am on Thee months  Intensive Training in Machine Learning Engineering, Data Engineering and Web3 at 10Academy.
-- 🔭 &nbsp;I’m currently working on something very interested :wink:
-- 🌱 &nbsp;I’m currently learning Kafka
 - 💬 &nbsp;Ask me about Python, TypeScript and NLP
-- 🥅 &nbsp;2021 Goals: Contribute more to Open Source projects
+- 🥅 &nbsp;2022 Goals: Contribute more to Open Source projects
 - 📫 Any one interested can reach me through enggezahegn.w@gmail.com

 ## Language Tools